-L'Oréal is at the forefront of the trend, selecting 65-year-old 1960s supermodel Twiggy as its UK ambassador for its Professionnel salon line.
-Elsewhere, French fashion house Céline signed 80-year-old literary icon Joan Didion for its spring 2015 campaign; folk darling Joni Mitchell, 71, is the face of Saint Laurent's music project campaign; fashion icon Iris Apfel, 93, starred in Alexis Bittar's spring/summer '15 campaign; and American Apparel scouted 62-year-old Jacky O'Shaughnessy on the streets of New York to appear in its lingerie ads.
+L'Oréal was at the forefront of the trend, selecting 69-year-old 1960s supermodel Twiggy as its UK ambassador for its Professionnel salon line in 2015.
+Elsewhere, French fashion house Céline signed 84-year-old literary icon Joan Didion for its spring 2015 campaign; folk darling Joni Mitchell, 75, was the face of Saint Laurent's music project campaign; fashion icon Iris Apfel, 97, starred in Alexis Bittar's spring/summer '15 campaign; and back in 2014, American Apparel scouted 66-year-old Jacky O'Shaughnessy on the streets of New York to appear in its lingerie ads.

 But modeling isn't the only arena where these women shine.
 They're award-winning actresses, successful entrepreneurs, and best-selling authors.
 So we wanted to know their secrets to living happy, fulfilling, healthy lives without being thwarted by something as inconsequential as age.
 Their answers will enlighten.